badsyntax/vscode-spotless-gradle/README.md

 ## Credits

-- Thanks to Ned Twigg (@nedtwigg) for adapting Spotless for better IDE integration
+- Thanks to [Ned Twigg](https://github.com/nedtwigg) for adapting Spotless for better IDE integration
 - Thanks to all the [Spotless contributors](https://github.com/diffplug/spotless#acknowledgements)

 ## Release Notes